 - Melt 1 tablespoon of the butter in a cast iron or non-stick pan.

-- Add the garlic and cook until fragrant (~30 seconds).
+- Add the garlic and cook until fragrant (about 30 seconds).

-- Add the shrimp in a single layer and cook until pink on the outside and opaque in the center (about 2 minutes per side).
+- Add the shrimp in a single layer.
+Cook until pink on the outside and opaque in the center (about 2 minutes per side).

 - Transfer the cooked shrimp to a bowl and set aside.

 - Add chicken broth, white wine and red pepper flakes to the pan.
-Bring to a simmer and cook uncovered until reduced to a syrupy consistency (~8 minutes).
+Bring to a simmer and cook uncovered until reduced to a syrupy consistency (about 8 minutes).

 - Add capers and artichoke hearts.